When people see “Communicative Games” on the 1-Day Domestic Immersion schedule, they might think:

 2. Authentic Negotiation

-• “I think we should choose this card.”
+Games require negotiation: “I think we should choose this card.” / “No, that’s too risky.”

 3. Lowered Self-Consciousness

-That shift is powerful.
-It removes the mental block that keeps many learners silent.
+When you focus on winning, you stop worrying about how you sound.
+That shift removes the mental block that keeps many learners silent.

-Since the 1-Day Immersion is one-on-one, all games are specifically selected for two-player compatibility.
-Here are a few examples:
+Since the 1-Day Immersion is one-on-one, all games are specifically selected for pairs.

 Codenames Duet